pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # Project Expectations:

     No plugins are used.
-All javascript, game.js, is written by me.
+All javascript in game.js, is written by me.
     I modified the provided index.html, styles.css a little.
-    I added a game.css as well.
+    I added styles in a game.css file as well.

     TicTacToe is a IIFE module.
-    It exports all variables, object and methods as part on variable, TicTacToe.
+    It exports all variables, objects and methods as part one variable, TicTacToe.

 # Start Screen - Game start

-    When the page loads, the startup screen appears.
+    When the html page loads, the startup screen appears.

     When the player clicks the start button, the start screen disappears.
     Then the game board appears, and the game begins.

     The game starts with player X, and the X player label is active.
-    When active the box is highlighted with the player's color.
+    When active the box is highlighted with the player X's BLUE color.

     EXTRA CREDIT # 1